yochaigal/cairn/adventures/the-dawn-plague/the-dawn-plague.md

 - When the PCs arrive, a group of 10 locals (identifiable by their drab clothing) are about to come to blows with 5 obviously foreign lumber workers.

 ### Meyster's Office
-- Beautiful & recently renovated.
+- A box-like wooden building that was clearly renovated quite recently.
 Carefully studying the facade reveals it was formerly a butcher's shop.
 - **Meyster Zeydne** often naps here at lunch; otherwise the place is usually empty.
 - The room is bare save for a small desk and comfortable chair.
 The desk is shut with a simple lock.
-- Within is an unsigned document detailing an agreement that would hand over management of **Khelma** village to the **Gehilts Lumber Company**.
-The signer would receive 20% of future profits.
+- Within is an unsigned document detailing an agreement that would hand over management of the village to the **Gehilts Lumber Company**.
+The signer would receive 20% of future lumber profits.
 - The symbol of protection (an eye) is emblazoned on the surface of the drawer, beneath the paperwork.

 ### The Schul